 But first, a few more tips so you can take truly stunning photos.

 Portrait Mode is at heart an artistic effect, so we should probably be saying that there are no rules, experiment and be creative etc. But there are some rules, really.

-You need the subject of the photo to be fairly close - the feature itself recommends 2.5 metres or less.
+Stay close: You need the subject of the photo to be fairly close - the feature itself recommends 2.5 metres or less.
 The background, by contrast, needs to be significantly further away: the larger the gap between subject and background, the more pronounced the depth effect will be.
 If your subject is standing against a wall there will almost no effect at all.

 A normal shot (left) and the same shot with Portrait Mode's depth effect (right).

-Be aware of small items in the shot that may confuse or disrupt the depth effect.
+Look for disruptors: Be aware of small items in the shot that may confuse or disrupt the depth effect.
 In this comprehensive test of the feature by Brian LW Moore, two ropes hanging across the front of a picture of a monkey caused the feature all kinds of confusion: it sensed that the thinner one was a foreground object so tried to place it in focus, but lost it in the background either side of the subject; and the thicker rope has a horrible error above it.
 (Here is the photo in question.)

-In other words, simple compositions are generally best.
+Keep things simple: Simple compositions are generally best.
 Try to avoid stray bits and bobs that are liable to confuse the effect, particularly ones in front of the subject - or at least be aware that they may cause a few shots to come out as duds.
 Even loose strands of hair can confuse the feature, although it probably won't be noticeable.

 Tips from the professionals

 Those are the tips we've found from our experiences with Portrait Mode, but we're willing to concede that there are people out there who know even more about the subject than we do.
 We're talking about the professionals.

 Happily, in a Newsroom article, Apple collected a range of tips on using Portrait Mode from professional photographers that have tried out the feature.
 Here are some of the highlights.